Child Neurologist/Epileptologist

 UT Southwestern Medical Center is home to numerous nationally and internationally recognized physicians and scientists, including:

 Candidates must be board certified/board eligible in Neurology with Special Qualifications in Child Neurology and have completed a fellowship in neurophysiology or epilepsy, specifically with surgical training.
 Leadership experience, strong clinical skills, and a commitment to teaching and research are highly desired.
-Eligibility for a Texas Medical License is required for the position.

 UT Southwestern Medical Center is committed to an educational and working environment that provides equal opportunity to all members of the University community.
 As an equal opportunity employer, UT Southwestern prohibits unlawful discrimination, including discrimination on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, age, disability, genetic information, citizenship status, or veteran status.